 There are several stock exchanges in the U.S. and many more internationally.
 Collectively, stock exchanges make up the stock market.

-Five largest Nasdaq companies
+The five largest Nasdaq companies

-Five largest NYSE companies
+The five largest NYSE companies

-Five largest OTC companies
+The five largest OTC companies

 Many of the largest companies that trade on the over-the-counter (OTC) markets are foreign companies that are also listed on other major stock exchanges around the world.
 In fact, all of the top five are in this category.

-Five largest private companies
+The five largest private companies

-- Publix Super Markets -- A large chain of supermarkets throughout the Southeastern U.S. with an especially large presence in Florida and Georgia and a total of almost 1,400 stores.
+- Publix Super Markets: A large chain of supermarkets throughout the Southeastern U.S., with an especially large presence in Florida and Georgia, and a total of almost 1,400 stores.